 SAFe provides a couple of options for how to deal with internal/external “suppliers” – for example, they can become separate “supplier” Agile Marketing Train on a bigger Solution Train or a “supplier” team that is a “component”/”specialized” team inside an Agile Marketing Train.
 In any case, SAFe provides guidance for how to involve them in a planning and execution cadence and how to create realistic plans considering their capabilities and availability without forcing them to be members of agile teams (although that is certainly an option and will be recommended in some cases).

 Longer-term activities such as events, strategic campaigns

-SAFe’s combination of high-tempo team-level agility with the Program level with it’s Program Increment Planning, Roadmap, visibility to Features helps deal with this mix of demands from the marketing organization.
+SAFe’s combination of high-tempo team-level agility with the Program level with its Program Increment Planning, Roadmap, and visibility to Features helps deal with this mix of demands from the marketing organization.

 There’s a preference for SAFe in the enterprise

 In many organizations Marketing is following the product development/management organization into Agile.
-If product development/management organization chose SAFe as their agile approach, you will benefit from using it as your approach as well.
+If a product development/management organization chose SAFe as its agile approach, you will benefit from using it as your approach as well.

-Same framework means ability to share expertise, knowledge, training.
+The same framework means the ability to share expertise, knowledge, and training.
 While Agile Marketing isn’t exactly Agile Development a good agile coach or SAFe Program Consultant (SPC) can learn the marketing nuances over time.